hoangduytran/blender-manual/manual/editors/graph_editor/fcurves/editing.rst

    :Menu:      :menuselection:`Key --> Blend --> Breakdown`

-Moves the selected keyframes to an in between position relative to the adjacent keyframes.
+Sets the value of the selected keyframes to an interpolation of their neighbors.
-To use this operator, drag the mouse left or right to adjust the operator's *Factor* property.

 Factor
-   The amount to favor either the left or the right key.
-Values less than 0.5 favor the left keyframe, values greater than 0.5 favor the right keyframe, a value of 0.5 results in no change.
+   At -1, the keyframes are set to the value of the left neighbor.

+   At 1, they're set to the value of the right neighbor.

+   For other factors, they're set to an interpolation between the two neighbor values, with 0 being right in the middle.

 .. _bpy.ops.graph.blend_to_neighbor: